 What if I cannot get a recommendation from my current employer or supervisor because I don’t want to risk losing my job?
 What if my supervisor changes frequently?

 Recommenders should be people who know you best and can best speak to your leadership development.
 This decision is up to you.
 If you are unable to get a recommendation from your current employer, you should still find someone who can speak to your accomplishments in a professional setting.
-In addition, you should use the optional question section to explain why your current employer/supervisor is not represented in your recommendations in order to clarify the situation in your application.

 Why are you asking for an organizational chart?
 How will you use it in the evaluation process?